 Day 13 – He is the Stillness

 We traveled to Colorado to visit relatives on my husband’s side of the family.
-We surprised his grandmother with a visit from the grandchildren one afternoon, it was great to hear her laugh and enjoy the kids.
+We surprised his grandmother with a visit from the grandchildren one afternoon.
+It was great to hear her laugh and enjoy the kids.
 We also were able to spend some time with his Aunt and Uncle.
-They took us on a hike.
-Now, I am a city girl who rarely will admit enjoying a walk of any kind unless it involves interesting shops in a city I have never been too.
+They took us on a hike up a beautiful mountain side.
+Now, I am a city girl who rarely will admit enjoying a walk of any kind unless it involves interesting shops, in a city, I have never been too.
 We drove about an hour up a winding road to our hiking destination.
 It was snowy and a little chilly.
 I also do not like the cold.
 As we prepared for our climb, they busted out the clip on foot spikes.
 I knew I was in for it and we started up the mountain trail.
 All along the trail were trees and rocks, a few animals and a lot of blue skies.
 We rounded into a spacious area as we crossed what I thought was a valley, halfway through they said “your walking on water.”
-My husband and kids were at home they go ice fishing, I was holding in being totally freaked out.
+My husband and kids were at home.
+They go ice fishing together, I was holding in my soul an explosion of emotions from being totally freaked out.
 We had been walking for some time and I was about over it.
-Then suddenly we turned a corner and bam the whole area opened up into a valley on one side and mountains on the other.
+Then, suddenly, we turned a corner and bam the whole area opened up into a valley on one side and mountains on the other.
 It was breathtaking.
-We stopped to sit on some rocks for our snack before we descended.
-It really was one of the most beautiful things I have ever seen.
-But what struck me the most was the stillness.
+We stopped to sit on some rocks for our snack before we descended back down the mountain.
+It really was one of the most beautiful things I have ever seen, but what struck me the most was the stillness.
 It was so majestic and still.
 I sat there for the longest time just looking at it.
 I could feel every breath.
 I knew and could feel that God was with me.

 Psalm 46:10 Be still, and know that I am God.

 No wonder the enemy works so hard to keep us running, going, doing, busy with never-ending tasks.
-Sure, be productive but whatever you do don’t enter the stillness!
+Sure, you can be productive but whatever you do, don’t enter the stillness!
 Jesus is the stillness- a breathtaking space called Truth.

 PRAYER: Jesus, help me to enter the stillness when you stun my heart.
 I want Your presence and to follow You.
-I don’t want to run harder missing the reality and the truth You want to reveal.
+I don’t want to run harder missing the reality and the truth You want to reveal to me.